muratk3n/thirdwave/en/tweets/2020/week27a.md

 ---

 Udacity; coulda added a little object icon for the thing moving in physics_sim and make 3D plotting explicit.
 And all that RL junk..
-Barf, man...
-Uni curriculum need to ban machine learning and NNs outside their dep.
-Bad influence.
+Barf.
+You bastardized the topic u were trying to teach.

 ---